 Purchase decent clothing made by a designer of athletic sportswear.
 You’ll make a better impression this way.
 Sports apparel also shows a dedication to a certain lifestyle.
 Clients like trainers who show dedication in all walks of life.

 Someone wearing Adidas or Nike clothing probably spends a lot of time thinking and learning about fitness.
-The clothes do make the trainer.
+The clothes help make the trainer.
 Trainers wishing to be successful should look the part.
-Otherwise, you’ll find it tough convincing clients to choose you for their personal trainer.
+Otherwise, you’ll find it tough convincing clients to choose you as their personal trainer.